dshorthouse/bloodhound/README.md

 ## Recent Updates

+- **April 30, 2020**: Import existing claims from recordedByID and identifiedByID.
 - **April 15, 2020**: Make OpenRefine endpoint.
 - **March 23, 2020**: Create dedicated API repository.
 - **December 1, 2019**: Include datasets indexed by GBIF, each with pages for people and agents.